-Requirement 13 of GSR Part 5 [4]: Preparation of the safety case and supporting safety assessment
+Requirement 13 (GSR Part 5, Ref.
+[4]): Preparation of the safety case and supporting safety assessment

-"The operator shall prepare a safety case and a supporting safety assessment.
-In the case of a step by step development, or in the event of modification of the facility or activity, the safety case and its supporting safety assessment shall be reviewed and updated as necessary."
+The operator shall prepare a safety case and a supporting safety assessment.
+In the case of a step by step development, or in the event of modification of the facility or activity, the safety case and its supporting safety assessment shall be reviewed and updated as necessary.

-Requirement 14 of GSR Part 5 [4]: Scope of the safety case and supporting safety assessment
+Requirement 14 (GSR Part 5, Ref.
+[4]): Scope of the safety case and supporting safety assessment

-"The safety case for a predisposal radioactive waste management facility shall include a description of how all the safety aspects of the site, the design, operation, shutdown and decommissioning of the facility, and the managerial controls satisfy the regulatory requirements.
-The safety case and its supporting safety assessment shall demonstrate the level of protection provided and shall provide assurance to the regulatory body that safety requirements will be met."
+The safety case for a predisposal radioactive waste management facility shall include a description of how all the safety aspects of the site, the design, operation, shutdown and decommissioning of the facility, and the managerial controls satisfy the regulatory requirements.
+The safety case and its supporting safety assessment shall demonstrate the level of protection provided and shall provide assurance to the regulatory body that safety requirements will be met.

-Requirement 15 of GSR Part 5 [4]: Documentation of the safety case and supporting safety assessment
+Requirement 15 (GSR Part 5, Ref.
+[4]): Documentation of the safety case and supporting safety assessment

-"The safety case and its supporting safety assessment shall be documented at a level of detail and to a quality sufficient to demonstrate safety, to support the decision at each stage and to allow for the independent review and approval of the safety case and safety assessment.
-The documentation shall be clearly written and shall include arguments justifying the approaches taken in the safety case on the basis of information that is traceable."
+The safety case and its supporting safety assessment shall be documented at a level of detail and to a quality sufficient to demonstrate safety, to support the decision at each stage and to allow for the independent review and approval of the safety case and safety assessment.
+The documentation shall be clearly written and shall include arguments justifying the approaches taken in the safety case on the basis of information that is traceable.

-Requirement 16 of GSR Part 5 [4]: Periodic safety reviews
+Requirement 16 (GSR Part 5, Ref.
+[4]): Periodic safety reviews

-"The operator shall carry out periodic safety reviews and shall implement any safety upgrades required by the regulatory body following this review.
-The results of the periodic safety review shall be reflected in the updated version of the safety case for the facility."
+The operator shall carry out periodic safety reviews and shall implement any safety upgrades required by the regulatory body following this review.
+The results of the periodic safety review shall be reflected in the updated version of the safety case for the facility.

-Requirement 22 of GSR Part 5 [4]: Existing facilities
+Requirement 22 (GSR Part 5, Ref.
+[4]): Existing facilities

-"The safety at existing facilities shall be reviewed to verify compliance with requirements.
-Safety related upgrades shall be made by the operator in line with national policies and as required by the regulatory body."
+The safety at existing facilities shall be reviewed to verify compliance with requirements.
+Safety related upgrades shall be made by the operator in line with national policies and as required by the regulatory body..

-5.1.
-Requirements on the safety case and supporting safety assessment for the predisposal management of radioactive waste are established in GSR Part 5 [4] and guidance is provided in IAEA Safety Standards Series No. GSG-3, The Safety Case and Safety Assessment for Predisposal Management of Radioactive Waste [34].
-Requirements on the safety case and periodic safety reviews of nuclear fuel cycle facilities are established in NS-R-5 (Rev. 1) [6] and guidance is provided in IAEA Safety Standards Series Nos SSG-5, Safety of Conversion Facilities and Uranium Enrichment Facilities [35], SSG-6, Safety of Uranium Fuel Fabrication Facilities [36] and SSG-7, Safety of Uranium and Plutonium Mixed Oxide Fuel Fabrication Facilities [37].
-Requirements on safety assessment for all facilities and activities are established in IAEA Safety Standards Series No. GSR Part 4 (Rev. 1), Safety Assessment for Facilities and Activities [38].
+5.1 Requirements on the safety case and supporting safety assessment for the predisposal management of radioactive waste are established in Ref.
+[4] and guidance is provided in Ref.
+[34].
+Requirements on the safety case and periodic safety reviews of nuclear fuel cycle facilities are established in Ref.
+[6] and guidance is provided in Refs [35, 36, 37].
+Requirements on safety assessment for all facilities and activities are established in Ref.
+[38].

-5.2.
-The safety case and supporting safety assessment for a nuclear fuel cycle facility typically address the management of radioactive waste as follows:
+5.2 The safety case and supporting safety assessment for a nuclear fuel cycle facility typically addresses the management of radioactive waste as follows:

-- (a) The safety principles and criteria for the protection of operating personnel and the public and protection of the environment; - (b) A description of the design and operation of structures, systems and components for radioactive waste management (waste generation and control, waste pretreatment, treatment and conditioning, and waste storage);

-- (c) A description of the main sources of solid, liquid and gaseous waste and estimates of their generation rate in compliance with the design requirements; - (d) An analysis of the hazards associated with the operation of the facility and an assessment of accidents; - (e) Demonstration of compliance with the regulatory requirements and criteria; - (f) Management system and organizational responsibilities; - (g) Identification of structures, systems and components important to safety.
+- (a) The safety principles and criteria for the protection of operating personnel and the public and protection of the environment; - (b) A description of the design and operation of structures, systems and components for radioactive waste management (waste generation and control; waste pre-treatment, treatment and conditioning; and storage); - (c) A description of the main sources of solid, liquid and gaseous waste and estimates of their generation rate in compliance with the design requirements; - (d) An analysis of the hazards associated with the operation of the facility and an assessment of accidents; - (e) Demonstration of compliance with the regulatory requirements and criteria; - (f) Identification of structures, systems and components important to safety.